adityaSomak/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I have joined Adobe Research (BEL) as a Research Scientist.
+I have joined Microsoft Research India as a Postdoctoral Researcher.
 I have completed my Ph.D. in Computer Science from [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/). <span style="font-weight: bold;">I have successfully defended my thesis on June 27, 2018!</span>

-For my doctoral studies, I have worked on Image Understanding using a combination of Deep Learning, Commonsense Reasoning and Knowledge Representation Techniques under the supervision of [Prof. Chitta Baral](http://www.public.asu.edu/~cbaral/) (President of KR.inc, 2016-Present).
+For my doctoral studies, I have worked on Image Understanding using a combination of Deep Learning, Commonsense Reasoning and Knowledge Representation Techniques under the supervision of [Prof. Chitta Baral](http://www.public.asu.edu/~cbaral/) (Past President of KR.inc, 2016-2018).
 I have also closely collaborated with and partially funded by [Dr. Yezhou Yang](http://yezhouyang.engineering.asu.edu/) (Assistant Professor, ASU).
 My current efforts have been published in AAAI, IJCAI, UAI, NAACL, CVIU (journal), WACV.

-I have completed my Masters (ME) in Computer Science from the [Department of CSA in Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in Machine Learning under the supervision of [Prof. M Narasimha Murty](http://scholar.google.com/citations?user=VQZTmpcAAAAJ&hl=en) (Dean, Faculty of Engineering, IISc and author of Data Clustering: A Review which has more than 13,000 citations).
+I have completed my Masters (ME) in Computer Science from the [Department of CSA in Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in Machine Learning under the supervision of [Prof. M Narasimha Murty](http://scholar.google.com/citations?user=VQZTmpcAAAAJ&hl=en) (Dean, Faculty of Engineering, IISc and author of Data Clustering: A Review which has more than 13K citations).
 I have done my Bachelors in CS from Jadavpur University in 2009.
 After a brief stint at Yahoo, I joined Strand Life Sciences where I worked in the NGS team for nearly two and half years before joining ASU to pursue PhD.